robot5000-design/ms1-band-website/README.md

   An appropriate aria-label has been added to each form input for assistive technology as suggested here (https://www.w3.org/WAI/tutorials/forms/labels/#hidden).

+- pages did not have a meta description for search engine optimisation.
+This has now been added.

 The other significant issue in testing was on mobile devices where the browser address bar appears and disappears as the user scrolls, was causing a scaling issue where the fixed background image set to 100vh would jump in scale slightly.
 To overcome this problem